 The University of Massachusetts Lowell is accredited by the New England Commission of Higher Education (NECHE).

 A transcript showing proof of completion of an undergraduate BS or BA degree from an accredited institution

-- C Programming proficiency, to include a minimum of one class of C Programming and one class of Data Structures, or the equivalent experience
+- C Programming proficiency to include a minimum of one class of C Programming and one class of Data Structures, or equivalent experience